-This is a huge problem for our brains.
-Not only do all these electronics spew blue light at an astounding level that disrupts our melatonin production but the room itself becomes an extension of the family room (or living room or wherever you hang out regularly in your home).
+That is a huge problem for our brains.
+Not only do all these electronics spew blue light out at an astounding level that disrupts our melatonin production but the room itself becomes an extension of the family room (or living room or wherever you hang out regularly in your home).

-Making the area you actually lay your head comfortable for yourself and removing distractions like reading, listening to music, television, and/or the phone means YOU know what you are in there to do.
+Making the area you lay your head comfortable and removing distractions like reading, listening to music, television, and/or the phone means your brain and body know what you are in there to do.
 This has been proven to actually help people go to sleep faster and more soundly.

 Ditch the Mattress and Pillow

-This is one I personally trumpet to the masses and haven’t seen much mention of in source material.
+This is one I personally trumpet and haven’t seen much mention of in source material.
 There are many problems that must be encountered and dealt with regarding sleeping on the floor.
-Having personally gone through many of them and having practiced this for years now, the benefits far (at least in my mind) outweigh the beginning discomfort of making the transition.
+Having personally gone through many of them and having practiced this for years now, the benefits (at least in my mind) far outweigh the beginning discomfort of making the transition.

 There are a few upsides to the unnatural feeling of not using a pillow in the beginning.
 The neck muscles have to adjust to the new reality of lengthened muscles.
 This can be…strange at first.
-Given time, this will actually strengthen the muscles and bones supporting that large melon of yours, which means a far better chance of never again waking with some weird neck strain that prevents you from turning to look at something behind you on one side.
-Since doing this myself, I have never encountered this problem again.
+Given time, this will actually strengthen the muscles and bones supporting that large melon of yours, which means a far better chance of never again waking with some weird neck strain.
+Since doing this myself, I have never reencountered this problem again.

 This would indicate that pillows are not allowing our bodies to reach those levels of rest that they could potentially be getting because we are not truly in a flat position.

-The increased strength and mobility argued for in the no pillow doctrine applies to that of the floor, except this time with the whole being but especially the spine.
+The increased strength and mobility argued for with the no pillow doctrine applies to that of the floor, except this time with the whole being but especially the spine.